skyzhou0/aws-glue-connect-to-confluent-cloud/README.md

     Run the job and check in the Confluent Center (Confluent Cloud Dashboard) to ensure that 500 messages have been published to the 'confluent-cloud-kafka-topic'.

+## Spark Structured Streaming application in AWS Glue ETL
+1. Creating VPC and Elastic IP (Same steps as for the Python Kafka Streaming application)

+2. Create an IAM role that AWS Glue ETL can assume.

+3. Create an S3 bucket to store the Kafka Streaming application script for the AWS Glue job.

+4. Create AWS Glue Kafka Connection.
+    - Create the Private Kafka private CA using openssl.
+Please refer to this link for details:  https://superuser.com/questions/97201/how-to-save-a-remote-server-ssl-certificate-locally-as-a-file.
+    ```bash
+    openssl s_client -showcerts -connect <broker_url>:<broker_port> </dev/null 2>/dev/null | openssl x509 -outform PEM > mycertfile.pem
+    ```
+    - Store the CA certificate "mycertfile.pem" to S3 bucket: "s3://glue-confluent-kafka/mycertifile.pem".
+    - Carete Kafka connection by providing the Connection name ("Glue-Confluent-Kafka-Connection"), Description, Connection type, Kafka bootstrap server URLs (provided by Confluent Cloud Kafka) and Kafka private CA certificate location ("s3://glue-confluent-kafka/mycertifile.pem").
+    - In the connection access, select the VPC and private subnet created at step 1.
+Lastly, make use of the default security group and create the connection.

+5. Create a Spark Structured Streaming application in AWS Glue ETL.
+    - Develop a Spark Structured Stream application.
+Refere to "KafkaStructuredStreaming.scala".
+Note this is a Structured Batch application instead of a Streaming application.
+However, the set-up should work without much issue.
+    - Upload to the Spark application code to a S3 Bucket: "s3://spark-streaming/KafkaStructuredStreaming.scala".
+    - The application requires to package: "org.apache.spark:spark-sql-kafka-0-10_2.12:2.4.3".
+This package is contained in the "spark-sql-kafka-0-10_2.12-2.4.3.jar".
+Here is the link (https://repo1.maven.org/maven2/org/apache/spark/spark-sql-kafka-0-10_2.12/2.4.3/spark-sql-kafka-0-10_2.12-2.4.3.jar) where we can download it and upload to S3: "s3://spark-streaming/".

+    - Using AWS CLI to create a Glue ETL Job
+    ```bash
+        # 1. Create glue job
+    aws glue create-job \
+    --region us-west-2\
+    --name glue-confluent-job-name \
+    --role <some_role_name> \
+    --number-of-workers 2 \
+    --worker-type G.2X \
+    --command "Name=glueetl,ScriptLocation=s3://spark-streaming/KafkaStructuredStreaming.scala" \
+    --connections '{"Connections": ["Glue-Confluent-Kafka-Connection"]}'\
+    --default-arguments '{"--job-language":"scala","--class":"KafkaStructuredStreaming",
+    "--extra-jars":"s3://spark-streaming/spark-sql-kafka-0-10_2.12-2.4.3.jar",
+    "--packages":"org.apache.spark:spark-sql-kafka-0-10_2.12:2.4.3"}'
+    ```
+    - Run the Glue ETL job, and we should observe that 3 messages being published to the "confluent-cloud-kafka-topic" topic in Confluent Cloud, and the value of these messages are:
+    ```bash
+        ["bat", "mouse", "horse"]
+    ```